ysh-rael/input-range/README.md

 ## Features

-  - Here will be the features.
+  -Video control bar with features of:
+	*	play
+	*	pause
+	*	video timer
+	*	progress bar control.
+  -Local video and image hosting
+  -Favicon and logo
+  -Responsive:
+	*	Mobile ✔️
+	*	Desktop ✔️

 ## Links

-  - Link of deployed application: (if has been deployed)
+  - Link of deployed application: https://ysh-rael.github.io/input-range/
   - Repository: https://github.com/ysh-rael/input-range/
     - In case of sensitive bugs like security vulnerabilities, please contact YOUR EMAIL directly instead of using issue tracker.
 We value your effort